Start a health food store by following these 9 steps:

 - Shelves, including refrigerated and freezing shelves

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your health food store is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your health food store is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account